caiohamamura/radarBoxplot-R/README.md

 ## Description

-It merges the concepts of both radar chart and the boxplot chart, allowing to compare multivariate data for multiple classes/clusters at a time.
-It provides a intuitive understanding over the data by creating radar polygons which can be compared in terms of shape and thickness, giving a meaningful insight towards identifying high inner variation and similar classes/clusters.
+The radar-boxplot merges the concepts of both radar chart and the boxplot, allowing to compare multivariate data for multiple classes/clusters at the same time.
+It provides an intuitive understanding over the data by creating radar polygons which can be compared in terms of shape and thickness, giving a meaningful insight towards identifying high inner variation and similar classes/clusters.

 By interpreting the radar-boxplot, it is possible to predict classification confusion over classes and understand why and what could be done to achieve better results.

+## How it works

+The plot consists of a polar plot with radius 1.
+The circunference is divided into `n` axis, where `n` is the number of attributes which will be represented, one for each axis.
+The attributes are normalized to range from 0.1-1.0 to avoid overlapping low values in the center of the plot.
+The normalization is done through `normalized = (X - min) / (max - min)`, then it is transformed to 0.1-1.0 range through `rescaled_norm = (normalized * 0.9) + 0.1`.

-The radar-boxplot draws two different regions colors representing the same a boxplot would, but for multiple attributes at once.
-The inner red region represents the 25-75% percentiles of each attribute, while the blue area represents the total range, excluding the outliers as defined by [Tukey, 1977](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.1978.10479236).
-Outlier appears as points, just like the classic boxplot.
+The radar-boxplot draws two different colored regions representing the same a boxplot would, but for multiple attributes at once.
+The inner red region represents the 25-75% percentiles of each attribute, while the blue area represents the total range, excluding the outliers as defined by [Tukey (1977)](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.1978.10479236).
+Outliers appears as points, just like the classic boxplot and are defined with the formulas:

 <p align="center">
 IQR = Q3 - Q1